My previous post discussed an outstanding customer service, first impression experience I had recently. Today I write about the opposite.

 The middle-aged woman at the front counter who knows me from my regular networking events in the area greeted my request with what I would call “less than welcoming enthusiasm.”

 Immediately upon pulling out the facility’s conference room scheduling book, a disco music tone begins to emanate from a purse under the desk.
-With a grumble the woman moves quickly for her cell phone, looks diligently at the caller ID and decides to answer the phone with absolutely no acknowledgement that she is inconveniencing the person she is serving standing in front of her.
+With a grumble the woman moves quickly for her cell phone, looks diligently at the caller ID and decides to answer the phone with absolutely no acknowledgement that she is inconveniencing, me, the person she is serving standing right in front of her.

 It was difficult for me to discern if the call was personal or business, but my sense was that it was personal.
 The call and the distraction took only about 30- seconds and wasn’t a major inconvenience, but I felt ignored and unimportant through the entire transaction, even after she came to focus on my request.
 There was no apology upon returning from the phone call, through which I had just stood witnessing wondering how long it would be ’til I confirmed my conference room dates.